Sō Yoshitoshi: Early life

-Yoshitoshi was the fifth son of Sō Masamori; his wife, who took the baptismal name Maria, was the daughter of Konishi Yukinaga.
+Yoshitoshi was the fifth son of Sō Masamori.
+His wife, who took the baptismal name Maria, was the daughter of Konishi Yukinaga.
 Yoshitoshi became the head of the family in 1580, after his adoptive father, Sō Yoshishige, was defeated, and Tsushima conquered, in a prelude to Toyotomi Hideyoshi's Kyūshū Campaign.

-In 1587, Toyotomi Hideyoshi confirmed the Sō clan possession of Tsushima.
-Yoshitoshi thus entered Hideyoshi's service; among the first major tasks he undertook on behalf of Hideyoshi was to organizing negotiations with Korea as Hideyoshi's representative.
-Hideyoshi, in order to fulfill the ambitions of his deceased lord Oda Nobunaga, whose authority and domains he had assumed and expanded after Nobunaga's death, had the conquest of Ming China as his ultimate goal.
-(Practical reasons, such as the greatly-expanded warrior class and the large number of armed forces it commanded immediately after Hideyoshi's unification of Japan, also played a larger role in Hideyoshi's reasoning; these forces actually posed a potential threat to Japan's internal stability and possibly to Hideyoshi's plans for dynastic succession.)
-Hideyoshi hoped to re-establish diplomatic relations with Joseon Korea and hoped to induce Korea to join his plans for a campaign against China; therefore Yoshitoshi was tasked in 1589 to deliver to Joseon Korea Hideyoshi's demand that Korea join/participate with Hideyoshi's planned campaign against China or face war with Japan.
+In 1587, Toyotomi Hideyoshi confirmed the Sō clan's possession of Tsushima.
+Yoshitoshi thus entered Hideyoshi's service.
+Among the first major tasks he undertook on behalf of Hideyoshi was to organize negotiations with Korea as Hideyoshi's representative.
+Hideyoshi, to fulfill the ambitions of his deceased lord Oda Nobunaga, whose authority and domains he had assumed and expanded after Nobunaga's death, had the conquest of Ming China as his ultimate goal.
+(Practical reasons, such as the greatly expanded warrior class and the large number of armed forces it commanded immediately after Hideyoshi unified Japan, also played a larger role in Hideyoshi's reasoning.
+These forces posed a potential threat to Japan's internal stability and possibly to Hideyoshi's plans for dynastic succession.)
+Hideyoshi hoped to re-establish diplomatic relations with Joseon Korea and hoped to induce Korea to join his plans for a campaign against China.
+Therefore, Yoshitoshi was tasked in 1589 to deliver to Joseon Korea Hideyoshi's demand that Korea join/participate in Hideyoshi's planned campaign against China or face war with Japan.